Do you spend half of your day monitoring, updating, and tweaking your Google Ads?

 Depending on what kind of optimization routines you're running and what kind of ad rotation you're using, you might be dealing with quite a few ad variants.

-Now when it comes to testing, the more variants you’re able to test in a controlled and targeted manner, the better.
-If you have too many ads to keep track of, however, some can fall through the cracks.
+Now when it comes to testing, the more variants you test in a controlled and targeted manner, the better.
+If you have too many ads to keep track of, though, some can fall through the cracks.
 More specifically, certain losing variants may not be turned off or deleted.

 These slip-through ads may seem like a small oversight, but they can add up in terms of wasted ad spend.